poti1/runtime-debugger/README.md

     say ${$PEEKS{'$var'}}

-This transformation would normally be down seamlessly and hidden from the user.
+This transformation would normally be done seamlessly and hidden from the user.

 #### Eval